Organizing various replications in MySQL 8.0

 This is a comparison table of the replication features introduced above.

-Previously, asynchronous and semi-synchronous replication required the use of separate solutions (such as HA Proxy, LB, or MHA) to achieve automatic failover or redirection from an application, but InnoDB Cluster can now handle all of this using only official MySQL functionality.
+Previously, asynchronous and semi-synchronous replication required the use of separate solutions (such as HA Proxy, LB, or MHA) to achieve automatic failover or redirection from the application, but InnoDB Cluster now makes it possible to achieve all of this using only official MySQL functionality.

-However, care must be taken as there is a large overhead when updating and many other restrictions.
+However, you need to be careful as there is a large overhead when updating and many other restrictions.

 summary

-Many people probably only use asynchronous replication, but there are actually many different types of replication available depending on the purpose.
+Many people probably only use asynchronous replication, but there are actually many different types of replication available to suit different purposes.

-It's important to know that it exists so you can choose the optimal replication option.
+It's important to know that it exists so that you can choose the optimal replication option.

 Conclusion